MICA-MNI/ENIGMA/docs/source/pages/loadct_doc/index.rst

 Subcortical grey matter volumes regroup data from 12 subcortical regions, bilateral hippocampus, and bilateral ventricles.

 ..
 DANGER::
-     The column order from ENIGMA-derived subcortical volume matrices does not match our subcortical visualization tools nor our connectivity matrices.
-To re-order ENIGMA-derived subcortical volume data, you may use our `function_name()` function, which will re-order the subcortical structures accordingly (*i.e.*, alphabetically, with all left hemisphere structures first followed by all right hemisphere structures).
+     The column order from ENIGMA-derived subcortical volume matrices does not match the order in the connectivity matrices nor the pre-requisite for our subcortical visualization tools.
+But, hey, don't you worry!
+To re-order ENIGMA-derived subcortical volume data, you may use our ``reorder_sctx()`` function, which will re-order the columns of the subcortical volume dataset accordingly (*i.e.*, alphabetically, with all left hemisphere structures first followed by all right hemisphere structures).

 .. tabs::